mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-fiat-shamir.md

 # Introduction

 The Fiat-Shamir transformation is a technique that uses a hash function to convert a public-coin interactive protocol between a prover and a verifier into a corresponding non-interactive protocol.
-This is done with the following ingredients:
+It depends on:

-- An initialization vector (IV) uniquely identifying the protocol, the session, and the statement being proven.
+- An _initialization vector_ (IV) uniquely identifying the protocol, the session, and the statement being proven.
-- An interactive protocol.
+- An _interactive protocol_ supporting a family of statement to be proven.
-- A stateful hash object that implements the _duplex sponge interface_, capable of absorbing inputs incrementally and squeeze variable-length unpredictable messages.
-It is defined over a base alphabet (typically bytes).
+- A _hash function_ implementing the duplex sponge interface, capable of absorbing inputs incrementally and squeeze variable-length unpredictable messages.
 - A _codec_, which securely remaps prover elements into the base alphabet, and outputs of the duplex sponge into verifier messages (preserving the distribution).

 # The Duplex Sponge Interface